-Three months ended January 31, 2024 compared with three months ended January 31, 2023
+Three Six months ended January 31, 2024 April 30, 2024 compared with three six months ended January 31, 2023 April 30, 2023

-Intelligent Edge net revenue increased by \$32 million, or 2.7% (increased 2.3% on a constant currency basis).
+Intelligent Edge net revenue increased decreased by \$32 million \$226 million, or 2.7% (increased 2.3% 9.0% (decreased 9.2% on a constant currency basis).
 Services net revenue increased \$56 million, or 24.9%, primarily led by attached support service and our aaaS offerings.
-Product revenue decreased by \$24 million, or 2.5%, led by lower volume and product mix effect of \$132 million, or 14.0%, moderated by higher AUPs of \$101 million, or 10.7% and favorable currency fluctuations of \$7 million.
-The product revenue decrease was primarily led by wireless local area network products due to softened demand, partially offset by an increase in switching products.
+Product revenue decreased by \$24 million \$333 million, or 2.5% 16.3%, led by lower volume and product mix effect of \$132 million \$391 million, or 14.0% 19.1%, moderated by higher AUPs of \$101 million \$50 million, or 10.7% 2.4%, and favorable currency fluctuations of \$7 million \$8 million.
+The product revenue decrease was primarily led by wireless local area network products and switching products due to softened demand, partially offset demand.
+Services net revenue increased \$107 million, or 23.0%, primarily led by an increase in switching products, attached support service and our aaaS offerings.

-Intelligent Edge earnings from operations as a percentage of net revenue increased 10.0 percentage points primarily due to decreases in cost of products and services as a percentage of net revenue and operating expenses as a percentage of net revenue.
+Intelligent Edge earnings from operations as a percentage of net revenue increased 10.0 3.6 percentage points primarily due to decreases in cost of products and services as a percentage of net revenue, and partially offset by an increase in operating expenses as a percentage of net revenue.
 The decrease in cost of product and services as a percentage of net revenue was primarily due to favorable revenue mix and lower supply chain costs.
-Operating expenses as a percentage of net revenue decreased primarily due to lower employee costs.
+Operating expenses as a percentage of net revenue decreased increased primarily due to lower higher employee costs, costs related to acquisitions.